norax0/NyaBackups/README.md

 This means backups will take less storage space,but will take a bit longer to load,which if you are not constantly loading backups back and forth then it should not really be an issue.

 ## Where download?
-currently no releases pre-compiled binaries are available,you need to compile the project yourself.
+currently pre-compiled releases are available,you need to compile the project yourself.

 ## Compiling
 > [!NOTE]